 There’s no telling how much of an economic downturn we’ll experience.
 If unemployment claims are any indicator, we should expect fewer consumers to be pulling out their credit cards.

 Since the beginning of April, there has been an uptick in ecommerce sales across all markets, from fitness to beauty products.
 It’s not surprising that this timing correlates with the stay-at-home orders enforced in the United States.

-Now more than ever, ecommerce brands are coming together to help navigate what’s next.
+Now more than ever, ecommerce brands are coming together to help navigate what’s next and whether we will see a rise in new businesses that match the current economic times.
 There is no rule book on how to keep “business as usual” during the pandemic, but through shared experiences and advice, the ecommerce industry will stay strong despite what results from the recession.